him0305/firecms-lib/README.md

 # @him0305/firecms-lib

-A TypeScript library published to GitHub Packages.
+A React + TypeScript library for FireCMS published to GitHub Packages.

 ## Installation